Developers face heat for London's car-frying skyscraper

 Vinoly was not immediately available for comment on Tuesday.

+"The initial suggestions are that this problem will disappear in two to three weeks but we are looking at all options for a long-term solution."

+He said options under consideration included anti-glare film on the windows to disrupt the lens effect, which would not be overly costly nor delay the planned opening in spring 2014.

-Building contractors suggested the developer may have to install anti-glare film on the windows, replace whole glazing panels in the problem area, or adjust the angle of the panes.
+Other building contractors suggested developers may have to replace whole glazing panels costing upwards of 1,500 pounds each in the problem areas of the tower, or maybe adjust the angle of the panes.

-"Films can be difficult to retro-fit and look ugly," said the chief executive of one major contractor.
+"Films can be difficult to retro-fit and look ugly," said the chief executive of one major contractor that works in London.
 "Think what it's like trying to put a protective screen on your iphone."

-He said blame may be leveled at the architect or engineering companies for not spotting the problem during the design stage but, with Canary Wharf Group as the developer and main contractor, it was likely to be resolved internally soon.
+Blame may be levelled at the architect or engineering companies for not spotting the problem, he said, though with Canary Wharf Group as the developer and main contractor it was likely to be resolved quickly internally, he said.

+Adding an anti-glare film could prove costly, said Simon Wainwright, managing director of property consultant J Peiser Wainwright.
+Based on a figure of about 1 pound per square foot, to cover the entire building would cost between 500,000 and 1 million pounds, he said.
+(Reporting by Tom Bill and Belinda Goldsmith; editing by Tom Pfeiffer)